tylermarshal/ruby-submissions/1801-b/1module/enigma/Jane_Megan.md

 * Each class has correctly-named files and corresponding test files in the proper directories
 * Code has been linted and corrected properly.

-* 4: Above expectations
 * 3: Meets expectations
-* 2: Below expectations
-* 1: Well-below expectations

 ### 2. Breaking Logic into Components

-* Code is effectively broken into methods & classes
+X Code is effectively broken into methods & classes

 * Developer writes methods less than 8 lines
 * Methods do not break the principle of SRP

-* 4: Above expectations
 * 3: Meets expectations
-* 2: Below expectations
-* 1: Well-below expectations

 ### 3. Test-Driven Development